 We’ve all done it.
 We’ve run out to start the car in the driveway, giving it a few minutes to warm up while we put on our coat and hat, and grab the work file we left on the kitchen counter.
 We’ve left the truck running in front of the convenience store; we’re just buying a pack of gum after all.
 We’ve sat in front of the schoolyard while the kids got in those last few minutes of play.

 But just because something is common, doesn’t make it right.
-Here are three big reasons why leaving your car running is an automotive faux pas in winter—and at any time of year.
+Here are three reasons why you may want to reconsider leaving your car running in winter—and at any time of year.

 IT’S NOT NECESSARY TO HELP YOUR ENGINE WARM UP